 The Holiday Guru is always on call to answer your questions.

-If you need advice, send questions to firstname.lastname@example.org or write to Daily Mail Travel, Northcliffe House, 2 Derry Street, London W8 5TT — and include your contact details.
+If you need advice, the Holiday Guru is here to answer your questions and provide tips on how to make the most of your precious time off.
+Please send questions to firstname.lastname@example.org or write to Daily Mail Travel, Northcliffe House, 2 Derry Street, London W8 5TT — and include your contact details.

 We will do our best to answer your queries, but we can’t reply to every enquiry.
 Please do not send in any original documents.
 We look forward to hearing from you.